DhruvSachani571/Captain-s-Quarters-Hotel/README.md

 # Getting Started with Create React App

-This a full stack hotel booking app developed with React.js , Node.js , Express.js and MongoDB and the styling is created using bootstrap
+This a full stack hotel booking app developed with React.js , Node.js , Express.js and MongoDB and the styling is created using bootstrap and CSS